Overview

 The successful applicant should be a bar-admitted attorney who, like Gabay, is committed to public service, hails from an economically disadvantaged background, and most importantly, embodies the integrity and kind-heartedness that distinguished Gabay personally.

-The Fellow has the opportunity to network across New York State agencies, with elected officials and industry partners and to participate as an Empire State Fellow in educational and professional development programs, including a week-long orientation session and biweekly evening classes that will help them to serve as an effective government leader and strengthen the network of LGBTQ policymakers and leaders in New York State.
-The salary from the LGBTQ Fellowship is $76,500 plus a generous benefits package.
+The Fellow will have the opportunity to network across New York State agencies, build relationships with external partners, and to participate as an Empire State Fellow in educational and professional development programs, including a week-long orientation session and biweekly evening classes.
+These opportunities will help them serve as an effective government leader and strengthen the network of policymakers working to advance LGBTQ+ equity and diversity, equity, and inclusion in New York State.

 Meet the Fellows